 So let’s start:

 Attitudes Towards Women

-The views on women is the most significant differentiator between Red Pill men and post-Red Pill men.
+The views on women are the most significant differentiator between Red Pill men and post-Red Pill men.

 Red Pill Mindset: Women Are ALL Bad & Manipulative (AWALT)